redmoncoreyl/resume/Interpreter/readme.txt

 The syntax is similar to C. The only variable data type is int.
 Lines are terminated with a new line, not ";"

+Control structures if and while are terminated with "end" keyword.
 Programs are terminated with the "exit" keyword.

 Supported structures:
   receiving input with "in" keyword